openshift-labs/learn-katacoda/middleware/serverless/05-knative-client.md

 A successful delete should show an output like

-`Service 'greeter' successfully deleted in namespace 'knativetutorial'.`
+`Service 'greeter' successfully deleted in namespace 'serverless-tutorial'.`

 Listing services you will notice that the greeter service no longer exists.